jdheyburn/jdheyburn.co.uk/content/blog/who-goes-blogging-7-hugo-minify-rss-code-indentation-fix/index.md

 It's certainly been a while since the [previous post](/blog/who-goes-blogging-6-three-steps-to-improve-hugos-rss-feeds/) in this series, which has become the home of any updates I make to my [Hugo](https://gohugo.io/) website.

 This post is a quick one but it's something I've been meaning to fix for a while.
-The RSS feeds that are generated will also include code blocks as defined through code fences (``````) or through `{{</* highlight */>}}` shortcodes.
+The RSS feeds that are generated will also include code blocks as defined through code fences (```) or through `{{</* highlight */>}}` shortcodes in your post content.

 However for some reason the code blocks generated in my RSS feeds were losing their indentation.
-Take this code snippet example from my [latest post](/blog/automate-instance-hygiene-with-aws-ssm-2) appearing as below:
+Take this code snippet example from my [latest post](/blog/automate-instance-hygiene-with-aws-ssm-2).

 ```hcl
 resource "aws_ssm_document" "patch_with_healthcheck" {